 The human body is an intricate piece of machinery that requires an obscene amount of biological functions to survive.
 Aiding our anatomical and physiological makeup, many chemicals enable certain functions that are necessary for life.
 These “chemicals” can be categorised as enzymes and hormones.

 Enzymes vs Hormones

-The crucial difference between Hormones and Enzymes and enzymes are their chemical composition.
+The crucial difference between Hormones and Enzymes is their chemical composition.
 Almost all known enzymes are proteins.
-Hormones on the other hand, can either be made up of proteins, amino acids or even steroids.
-All the other major difference between enzymes and hormones are summarized below:
+Hormones, on the other hand, can either be made up of proteins, amino acids or even steroids.
+All the other major differences between enzymes and hormones are summarized below:

 |The Difference Between Enzymes and Hormones|